Solamatics/rayda/README.md

 # rayda

-#### This rayda project is built with reactjs (with vite as the starter) library and material UI for the styling
+#### The rayda project is built with reactjs (with vite as the starter) library and material UI for the styling

 #### It displays current sales auction and activity for products